tencent-cloud-na/tencent-terraform-tutorial/docs/03-build-infra.md

 terraform apply
 ```

 Now, you can check the created VPC in your Tencent Cloud account by logging into the Console.
+Also, please note that Terraform generates several files under your current directory.

 [Main](../README.md) / [Prev](./02-installation.md) / [Next](./04-build-infra.md)